batalov/eyetropy/README.md

 # eyetropy
-This package is aimed at testing (web) video services.
+This package aimed at testing (web) video services.
-You can get lots of data regarding video file or stream such as:
+You can get lots of data regarding a video file or stream such as:

 * Basic meta data like codec name/format, video resolution/aspect ratio etc.
-* VMAF Motion Average value, which describes how much motion is present in the video and the video quality as perceived by human
+* VMAF Motion Average value, which describes how much motion is present in the video content and the video quality as perceived by human
 * Video fragments containing black parts
 * Video fragments containing freezes